rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 bodies named in statements of responsibility if the variant forms clarify the names used in main or added entry headings.
 By Gilbert Burnet, Bishop of Salisbury
-(Comment: Statement of responsibility reads: “by the Right Reverend Father in God, Gilbert Lord Bishop of Sarum”)
+(Comment: Statement of responsibility reads: "by the Right Reverend Father in God, Gilbert Lord Bishop of Sarum")
-Charles Pigott is the author of The virtues of nature (Comment: Statement of responsibility reads: “by the author of The virtues of nature”)
+Charles Pigott is the author of The virtues of nature (Comment: Statement of responsibility reads: "by the author of The virtues of nature")
 7B7.
 Edition and bibliographic history
 7B7.1.
 Note the source of any element of the edition area when it is taken from elsewhere than the title page.
 Note the original position of any element that is